spatie/form-backend-validation/README.md

 // Returns true if there were any error form.errors.any();

+// Returns object with errors for the specified keys in array. form.errors.any(keys);

 // Returns true if there is an error for the given field name or object form.errors.has(key);